Towards a Framework for Social Mechanics

 \subsection{The motion of a particle}

 Again, analogously to classical mechanics, we rely on an idealization of the minimal unit of study.
 In physics it is the \emph{particle}, while for social systems this could be an individual person, for example.
+As in physical mechanics, the notion of free motion employed here should be understood as an idealized reference dynamics rather than as the description of a completely isolated real system.
+Human agents are continuously subject to multiple social influences and environmental factors.
+However, introducing a notion of free motion provides a useful baseline against which effective interactions and deviations from unperturbed evolution can be characterized mathematically.

-Next, from the conceptual considerations discussed in previous sections, we may present the law of change for an individual in terms of the momentum $p$:
+Thus, from the conceptual considerations discussed in previous sections, we may model the evolution of an individual through the effective equation in terms of momentum $p$:

+Thus, within this framework, forces are operationally identified through changes in the state of motion of social trajectories.

-This realizes the ideas exposed since it can be read as ``the net force $F$ on a particle produces a change, with respect to time, in the state of motion $\frac{{\rm d}p}{{\rm d}t}$''.
+This realizes the proposed framework since it relates the net effective force $F$ to changes in the state of motion $\frac{{\rm d}p}{{\rm d}t}$.
 It is rather convenient too, because the momentum helps describe the tendency of a change in the state of the individual as well as a way to compare the opposition to change between different individuals.
 This is clearer in the known presentation of mechanical momentum as $p=mv$, where the velocity is given by $v=\frac{{\rm d}x}{{\rm d}t}$.